AdobeDocs/commerce-channels.en/help/amazon-channel/ob-define-condition-example.md

 ---
-title: 'Example: Define a Condition'
+title: 'Example: Define a condition for Amazon listing rules'
 description: When creating your listing rules, define conditions for identifying the Commerce catalog products to be listed on the Amazon Marketplace.
 exl-id: 8a48acfc-d31b-4919-bef7-8c300f0f9d94
 ---
-# Example: Define a Condition
+# Example: Define a condition

 ## Conditions